DCBS defines “routine health care” as routine care in an office setting, to treat symptomatic, chronic or acute illnesses, and diseases to include:

 - Nature of the emergency; and

-- Efforts to locate the parents and judge to obtain consent.
+- Efforts to locate the parents to obtain consent.

 - The caregiver may authorize treatment only in an emergency, when a child needs emergency medical treatment and the SSW or FSOS cannot be located.

 If a child is committed to the Cabinet:

 The FSOS is permitted to authorize treatment, if the parent(s)/legal guardian is not able to be reached;